 Earlier this summer I took advantage of my local Asian market and taught myself how to make sushi.
-Chris and I made a big event of it, laying out the fixins and letting everyone learn how to roll and cut it themselves.
+I made a big event of it, having friends over, laying out the fixins and letting everyone learn how to roll and cut it themselves.

 I have always been intimidated by sushi in the kitchen, but after learning how to make it, it seems silly.
 Making simple vegetarian maki is incredibly easy, though a bit time consuming.
 It also makes a lot, so it’s not something I really see myself doing on casual dinner nights – best save this one for dinner parties and the like.

 I also learned how to make Vietnamese fresh spring rolls, which is beyond easy.
 I’ll tell you how to make both, starting with the sushi.

 2 cups Japanese short grain rice (Very important!
 White basmati will not work.)